1 - GUIDELINES FOR SUBMISSION OF ABSTRACTS

 - Any summaries which do not comply with the requirements described will not be accepted.

-- Papers that end with statements such as “results will be presented” and or “data will be analyzed” will not be considered.
+- Abstracts that end with statements such as “results will be presented” and or “data will be analyzed” will not be considered.

-- Authors may suggest the preferred mode of presentation of their papers.
+- Authors may suggest the preferred mode of presentation of their abstracts.
 However, it will be up to the Scientific Committee to decide on this, in accordance with the evaluation criteria.

-- The Organizing Committee shall inform authors of the date, time and venue for presentation of approved papers.
+- The Organizing Committee shall inform authors of the date, time and venue for presentation of approved abstracts.

-- The Scientific Committee will decide how many papers are approved for presentation, taking into account the time and space available during the event.
+- The Scientific Committee will decide how many abstracts are approved for presentation, taking into account the time and space available during the event.

-- Papers received and approved will be published, as they are, unedited in the Annals of the event.We stress it is important for you to check spelling and grammar and follow the guidelines for the title, name(s) of the author(s) and of the paper.
+- Abstracts received and approved will be published, as they are, unedited in the Annals of the event.We stress it is important for you to check spelling and grammar and follow the guidelines for the title, name(s) of the author(s) and of the abstract.

 - Important deadlines: